Pentatonic™ Battery Enclosures_

 Pentatonic allows the opportunity for maximum payload capacity while limiting CO2 emissions as well as energy consumption in both the vehicle and within the supply chain.

-The Pentatonic Battery System requires less clearance between the enclosure and the modules due to the isolating characteristics of our materials and the increased integration (e.g cooling plates) during the production process.
+The Pentatonic Battery Enclosures require less clearance between the housing and the modules due to the isolating characteristics of our materials and the increased integration (e.g cooling plates) during the production process.

 As the pioneers in plastic fuel tank production, our decades of expertise with fire tests, leak tightness proofing, and crash tests are utilized and extended to the requirements in designing as well as producing composite battery systems.